James-Bonaguro/James-Bonaguro/README.md

 Builder at the intersection of AI, economics, and human psychology.
 Founder of [Intersection Strategies LLC](mailto:james@intersectionstrategies.co).

-I build AI systems, workflows, and tools for small businesses, individuals, and myself.
+I build AI systems, workflows, and tools for businesses, individuals, and myself.

 ## A Few Public Projects I've been Working On